Taylor Heinicke Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- In three matchups against the Eagles, Heinicke averaged zero passing yards per game, 189.5 yards below his over/under for Sunday.
+- In three matchups against the Eagles, Heinicke averaged zero passing yards per game, 191.5 yards less than his over/under for Sunday.

-- Heinicke has not thrown for a touchdown against the Eagles over that time.
+- Heinicke has not thrown a touchdown pass against the Eagles over that time.

-- The Eagles have allowed 23 touchdowns through the air (1.5 per game).
-They are 16th in the league in that category.
+- The Eagles have surrendered 23 touchdowns through the air (1.5 per game).
+They are 16th in the NFL in that category.

 Recent Performances

-- Against the Cowboys last week, Heinicke went 7-for-22 (31.8%) for 121 yards with one touchdown pass and two interceptions.
+- In last week's outing against the Cowboys, Heinicke threw for 121 yards while completing 31.8% of his passes, while throwing one touchdown with two interceptions.

-- Heinicke has racked up 243 passing yards (81.0 per game) and has a 38.3% completion percentage this year (18-of-47) while throwing two touchdowns and three interceptions over his last three games.
+- Over his last three games, Heinicke has put up 243 passing yards (81.0 per game) while going 18-for-47 (38.3% completion percentage) and throwing two touchdowns and three interceptions.

 Heinicke's Washington Teammates